-1. Summary of Significant Accounting Policies:
+1 Summary of Significant Accounting Policies:

-The accompanying basic financial statements of the City Court of Natchitoches, Louisiana, have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
-The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The accompanying basic financial statements have been prepared in conformity with GASB Pronouncements.
+The accompanying basic financial statements of the Winnfield City Court have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
+The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
+The accompanying basic financial statements have been prepared in conformity with GASB pronouncements.

-A. Reporting Entity-
+A Reporting Entity-

-As the governing authority of the City, for reporting purposes, the City of Natchitoches is the financial reporting entity.
-The financial reporting entity consists of (a) the primary government (City of Natchitoches), (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+As the municipal governing authority, for reporting purposes, the City of Winnfield is considered a separate financial reporting entity.
+The financial reporting entity consists of (a) the primary government (municipality), (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.

-Governmental Accounting Standards Board (GASB) Statement No. 14 established criteria for determining which component units should be considered part of the City of Natchitoches for financial reporting purposes.
-The basic criteria for including a potential component unit within the reporting entity is financial accountability.
+Governmental Accounting Standards Board Statement No. 14 established criteria for determining which component units should be considered part of the City of Winnfield for financial reporting purposes.
+The basic criterion for including a potential component unit within the reporting entity is financial accountability.
 The GASB has set forth criteria to be considered in determining financial accountability.
 This criteria includes:

-- 1. Appointing a voting majority of an organization's governing body and - a.
-The ability of the City to impose its will on that organization and/or - b.
-The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the City. - 2.
-Organizations for which the City does not appoint a voting majority but are fiscally dependent on the City. - 3.
-Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.
+- 1 Appointing a voting majority of an organization's governing body and - a The ability of the primary government to impose its will on that organization and/or - b.
+The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the primary government. - 2 Organizations for which the primary government does not appoint a voting majority but are fiscally dependent on the primary government. - 3.
+Organizations for which the reporting entity financial statements would be nusleading if data of the organization is not included because of the nature or significance of the relationship.

-Because of item 2 above, the City Court of Natchitoches, was determined to be a component unit of the City of Natchitoches, the financial reporting entity.
-The accompanying financial statements present information only on the funds maintained by the City Court and do not present information on the City, the general government services provided by that governmental unit, or the other governmental units that comprise the financial reporting entity.
+Because the City of Winnfield provides partial funding of salary costs for the City Court, the City Court was determined to be fiscally dependent on the City of Winnfield and accordingly is considered to be a component unit of this financial reporting entity.
+The accompanying basic financial statements include only the funds maintained by the City Court Judge and do not present information on funds maintained by the City Marshal, nor do they present information on the City of Winnfield, the general government services provided by that governmental unit, or the other governmental units that comprise the financial reporting entity.